ingresso-group/slate/source/includes/_availability.md

     1,
     2,
     3,
-    4,
-    5,
-    6,
-    7,
-    8,
-    9,
-    10
+    4
   ]
 }
 ```

-The response includes the following attributes in the `seat_block`:
+The response includes the following attributes in the `free_seat_blocks`:

 Attribute | Description
 --------- | -----------
-`block_length` | The number of seats in the block.
-Seats are included in the same seat block when they are contiguous.
-`id_details` | An array of individual seats.
-The array order determines whether seats are contiguous, so when `contiguous_seat_selection_only` = `true` then you can only reserve seats that are in a continuous order in the array.
+`blocks_by_row` | A list of the rows that contain seats.
+The row identifier is the key and the value is an array of contiguous seat blocks within that row.
+Within each contiguous seat block there is an array of seat IDs.
+These seat IDs all begin with the row identifier, and include the column identifier.
+The IDs should be displayed to the customer.
+Note that when `contiguous_seat_selection_only` = `true` then you can only reserve seats within a single seat block, and only in a consecutive order in the array.
+In most cases `contiguous_seat_selection_only` = `false` and you can select any seats from `free_seat_blocks`.
-`id_details.col_id` | The column identifier, normally a number.
-`id_details.full_id` | The unique identifier for the seat.
-`id_details.is_restricted_view` | `true` if the seat is marked as having a restricted view.
-`id_details.row_id` | The row identifier, normally a letter.
-`id_details.seat_subdata` | Ignore - this will be removed soon.
-`id_details.seat_text` | *(Optional)* A description of the seat that should be displayed to the customer.
-If the seat has a restricted view this text will normally be present to describe the restriction in more detail, but it should be displayed in all cases.
-`id_details.seat_text_code` | Ignore - this will be removed soon.
-`id_details.separator` | Sometimes a seat ID can include a separator character such as `.`, e.g. `A.23`.
+`restricted_view_seats` | A list of seat IDs that are classified as having a restricted view.
+You must indicate this to your customer before they purchase tickets.
+Note that it is possible for seats to be included in this array but to not have a seat message.
+Your application should still display a message to the customer in this case.
+`seats_by_text_message` | A list of seat messages.
+The key is the seat message, and the value is an array of seat IDs that the message applies to.
+When you see a seat message you must display this to your customer.
+`separators_by_row` | The row identifier is the key, the value is a separator.
+Separators are between the row ID and the column ID, for example seat ID `A.10` has a separator of `.`, a row ID of `A` and a column ID of `10`.
+In most cases there is no separator, which is represented by an empty string.

 ## Example Seats